 How to scan QR codes in Windows ?

-Omnipresent in our daily lives, QR codes are full of useful information.
-Whether to access a digital menu, download an application or connect to a Wi-Fi network, the possibilities offered by these little black and white squares are endless.
-But how can you easily scan them under Windows ?
-Don't panic, this comprehensive article guides you step by step through the different options available, simplifying technical terms for optimal understanding.
+Ubiquitous in our daily lives, QR codes are brimming with useful information.
+Whether it's accessing a digital menu, downloading an app, or connecting to a Wi-Fi network, the possibilities offered by these small black and white squares are endless.
+But how do you easily scan them in Windows ?
+Don't worry, this comprehensive article guides you step by step through the different options available, simplifying technical terms for optimal understanding.

 Scan a QR code using the Windows Camera app

-Windows Update 1903, the Camera app includes a native QR code reader.
+Windows update , the Camera app includes a built-in QR code reader.
 To use it, follow these simple steps:

 1. Open the Camera app.
 You can find it in the Start or by searching in the taskbar.